LaunchShop-Wii/markdown-tests/nwi.md

 > [!NOTE]
 > This is a note.
+Got that?

 > [!WARNING]
 > This is a warning.
+It is here to warn you of shit.

 > [!IMPORTANT]
 > This is a important message.
+Read it mofo.